balena-io/docs/pages/reference/base-images/base-images.md

 - `<lang_ver>` : `latest` points to the latest Python 2 version, which currently is 2.7.17
 - `<distro_ver>` : bionic is Ubuntu 18.04
 - `(build|run)` : `build` - to include things like `build-essential` and `gcc`
 - `<yyyymmdd>` : 20191029 is a date frozen image - so this image will never be updated on Docker Hub.
-Pinning to a date frozen base image is a good idea if you are running a fleet in production and are sensitive to dependencies updating and/or bandwidth constrained.

 ### run vs. build